nasa-jpl/autoRIFT/README.md

 ## 3. Install

 * First install ISCE
-* Put the "geoAutorift" folder and the "Sconscript" file under the contrib folder that is one level down ISCE's source folder (denoted as "ISCE_src"; where you started installing ISCE), i.e. "ISCE_src/contrib/" (see the snapshot "install_snapshot.png")
+* Put the "geoAutorift" folder and the "Sconscript" file under the contrib folder that is one level down ISCE's source directory (denoted as "ISCE_src"; where you started installing ISCE), i.e. "ISCE_src/contrib/" (see the snapshot "install_snapshot.png")
-* run "scons install" again from command line
+* run "scons install" again from ISCE's source directory "ISCE_src" using command line

 ## 4. Instructions